numpy/numpy/doc/neps/missing-data.rst

 do its best to interpret what that means according to the data that's left.
 In this case, 'mean(a)' would compute the mean of just the values that are unmasked, adjusting both the sum and count it uses based on the mask.
+To be consistent, the mean of an array of all missing values must produce the same result as the mean of a zero-sized array without missing value support.

-This kind of data can arise when conforming sparsely sampled data into a regular sampling pattern, and is a useful interpretation so use when attempting to get best-guess answers for many statistical queries.
+This kind of data can arise when conforming sparsely sampled data into a regular sampling pattern, and is a useful interpretation to use when attempting to get best-guess answers for many statistical queries.

 In R, many functions take a parameter "na.rm=T" which means to treat the data as if the NA values are not part of the data set.
-This proposal defines a standard parameter "skipmissing=True" for this same purpose.
+This proposal defines a standard parameter "skipna=True" for this same purpose.

 ********************************************
 Implementation Techniques For Missing Values